Lucas Botzen

 How an EOR Works in Israel

-- Reduced Costs: Avoid the expenses associated with setting up and maintaining a local subsidiary.
+- Cost-effective alternative: Avoid the significant financial investment and ongoing administrative costs associated with establishing and maintaining a local subsidiary.

 Responsibilities of an Employer of Record